Skip to content

 2. Add a new rule

-3. Select your created regular expression in "Recognition Type"
+3. Select the saved regular expression in "Recognize Type"

 Regular Expression Syntax